svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

 Notice how to the left of `|`, within the output, we can see some targets like `+base`, `+build` and `+docker` .
 Notice how the output is interleaved between `+docker` and `+build`.
 This is because the system executes independent build steps in parallel.
 The reason this is possible effortlessly is because only very few things are shared between the builds of the recipes and those things are declared and obvious.
 The rest is completely isolated.

 In addition, notice how even though the base is used as part of both `build` and `docker`, it is only executed once.
-This is because the system deduplicates execution, where possible.
+This is because the system deduplicate execution, where possible.

 Furthermore, the fact that the `docker` target depends on the `build` target is visible within the command `COPY +build/...`.
 Through this command, the system knows that it also needs to build the target `+build`, in order to satisfy the dependency on the artifact.